facebookresearch/Detectron/ROS_Instructions.md

 1. Run ```roscore``` to initialize ROS
 2. Run ```roslaunch usb_cam usb_cam-test.launch``` to run the usb_cam node
-3. Next, to run object inference, navigate to the Detectron package and run ```python2 tools/infer_simple.py demo```.
+3. Next, to run object inference, navigate to the Detectron package and run ```python2 tools/infer_simple.py .```.
 This will cause images with object segmentation and labeling to be published on a /detectron_output topic through an Image ROS message type.
 4. To view published images, run ```rosrun image_view image_view image:=/detectron_output``` in a seperate terminal.